adamhammes/old-site/site/recipes/_posts/2016-09-16-no-bake-cookies.md

 ## Directions

-Line a baking sheet with wax paper or parchment.
+Line two baking sheets with wax paper or parchment.

 Bring the sugar, milk, butter and cocoa to a boil in a medium saucepan over medium heat, stirring occasionally, then let boil for 1 minute.
 Remove from the heat.